Getting a 650 Credit Score Mortgage can seem like a daunting task.

 Unfortunately, the differences between these types of mortgages can be confusing.
 That's why before you visit a loan officer near you, it is essential to understand each of these loan types fully.
 Below, we will outline the differences in these three loan types and help you decide which is right for you.

-A majority of mortgages are going to fall within this range because they are designed for people with excellent or excellent credit.
-For example, those with a rating of about 720 or higher usually qualify for these loans and benefit from them.
+A majority of mortgages will fall within this range because they are designed for people with excellent or excellent credit.
+For example, those with a 720 or higher rating usually qualify for these loans and benefit from them.
 While you can take out a conventional mortgage with a 650 score, acceptance will be harder to earn.
 It may also make your rates higher than you want.

 Conventional lenders typically frown on low credit scores and will punish those with lower scores by setting a higher minimum down payment.
-They are also going to be more concerned about your debt-to-income ratio and are less likely to approve you if you have student loans, auto loans, credit card payments, or other debts to pay every month.
+They will also be more concerned about your debt-to-income ratio and are less likely to approve you if you have student loans, auto loans, credit card payments, or other debts to pay every month.

 - Lower down payments